-- 7.10.2 The school should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
-However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
+- 8.3.2 The rationale for this decision should be recorded by the DSL. - 8.3.3 School should try to discuss any concerns about a child's welfare with parents/carers and, where possible, obtain consent before making a referral to First Response.
+However, in accordance with DfEguidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
 Where there are doubts or reservations about involving the child's family, the DSL should clarify with First Response or the police whether the parents/carers should be told about the referral and, if so, when and by whom.
 This is important in cases where the police may need to conduct a criminal investigation.
-The child's views should also be taken into account. - 7.10.3 If there are grounds to suspect a child is suffering or is likely to suffer significant harm, the DSL (or Deputy) must contact First Response by telephone immediately, in the first instance and then complete the Multi Agency Referral Form (MARF). - 7.10.4 If the child is in immediate danger and urgent protective action is required, the police and/or ambulance must be called, via 999.
-The DSL must notify First Response of the occurrence, what action has been taken and to take advice about informing parents/carers. - 7.10.5 If a child needs urgent medical attention, the DSL (or Deputy) should call an ambulance via 999.
-DSL to contact First Response; advice to be sought from First Response about informing parents/carers.
+The child's views should also be taken into account. - 8.3.4 If there are grounds to suspect a child is suffering or is likely to suffer significant harm, the DSL (or Deputy) must contact First Response by telephone immediately, in the first instance and then complete the Multi Agency Referral Form (MARF).

+8.3.5 If the child is in immediate danger and urgent protective action is required, the police and/or ambulance must be called, via 999.
+The DSL must notify First Response of the occurrence, what action has been taken and to take advice about informing parents/carers.

-8. Multi-agency working
+9. Multi-agency working

-- 8.1 Sir William Borlase's Grammar School knows what the role of schools is, as a relevant agency, within the three safeguarding partner arrangements and as required, will contribute to multi-agency working, in line with the statutory guidance 'Working Together to Safeguard Children'. - 8.2 When named as a relevant agency and involved in safeguarding arrangements, Sir William Borlase's Grammar School will co-operate alongside other agencies with the published arrangements. - 8.3 Sir William Borlase's Grammar School will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans. - 8.4 Sir William Borlase's Grammar School will allow access for and work with children's social care to conduct or consider whether to conduct a section 17 or section 47 assessment. - 8.5 If, following a referral, the situation is not improving for the child, the DSL will follow the escalation process.
+- 9.1 Sir William Borlase's Grammar School knows what the role of schools is, as a relevant agency, within the three safeguarding partner arrangements and as required, will contribute to multi-agency working, in line with the statutory guidance 'Working Together to Safeguard Children'. - 9.2 When named as a relevant agency and involved in safeguarding arrangements, Sir William Borlase's Grammar School will co-operate alongside other agencies with the published arrangements. - 9.3 Sir William Borlase's Grammar School will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans. - 9.4 Sir William Borlase's Grammar School will allow access for and work with children's social care to conduct or consider whether to conduct as section 17 or section 47 assessment. - 9.5 If, following a referral, the situation is not improving for the child, the DSL will follow the escalation process.

-9. Supporting Staff
+10. Supporting Staff

-We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting.
+10.1 We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting.
 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
-This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate.
+This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme or trade union, as appropriate.

-10. Safer Recruitment
+11. Safer Recruitment

-Sir William Borlase's Grammar School follows the guidance as set out in the KCSIE together with the information provided by the Bucks Safeguarding Children Partnership to ensure that all the appropriate checks have been carried out on new staff and volunteers.
+11.1 Sir William Borlase's Grammar School follows the guidance as set out in the KCSIE together with the information provided by the Bucks Safeguarding Children Partnership to ensure that all the appropriate checks have been carried out on new staff and volunteers.